UniversalDependencies/docs/ext-feat-index.md

 The following features are included in the universal standard, but some values are missing there:

-* `PronType=Exc` … exclamative pronoun or determiner.
+* <a href="u/feat/PronType.html"><tt>PronType</tt></a>`=Exc` … exclamative pronoun or determiner.
 It expresses the speaker's surprise towards the modified noun, e.g. _what_ in _<b>What</b> a surprise!_ In many languages, exclamative determiners are recruited from the set of interrogative determiners.
 Therefore, not all tagsets distinguish them.
 For instance, they are distinguished in Spanish (es::conll2009), Catalan (ca::conll2009) and Persian (fa::conll).

 There are automatically generated approximate
 <a href="tagset-conversion/">conversion tables</a>